-Social and emotional learning (SEL) gives children the tools they need to feel more safe, secure and confident, helping them grow, mature and become more successful in school and their daily lives.
+Social and emotional learning (SEL) gives children the tools they need to feel more safe, secure and confident.
+This helps them grow, mature and become more successful in school and their daily lives.

-Here you’ll find a host of school-based resources to support the physical and mental health, behavioral and emotional needs of your child and family.
+Here you’ll find school-based resources to support the physical and mental health, behavioral and emotional needs of your child and family.

 Supporting School Success For Your Child